querielo/awesome-computer-graphics/README.md

 * [GLSL Sandbox](http://glslsandbox.com) is a shader editor that allows users to write shaders using the GLSL language.
 It provides real-time previews, editable shader code, and a gallery.

 * [The Interactive Shader Format (ISF) Editor](https://editor.isf.video/) is an online tool for creating and editing GLSL shaders in the ISF format, which is commonly used in VJ software, live performance applications, and interactive installations.

+* (Shader Park)[https://shaderpark.com/] is an interactive web-based platform that enables users to create, explore, and share 3D shaders using a JavaScript library or directly using GLSL.
+The site offers a GLSL editor, providing boilerplate raymarching code for rendering Signed Distance Field (SDF) shapes, while still allowing users to implement their own.
+The platform's focus is on the JavaScript library, and the GLSL API is not extensively documented.
+Users can create and color SDFs using functions like surfaceDistance and shade, or implement custom raymarchers.
+The Shader Park community is encouraged to contribute to the documentation and examples through its GitHub repository.

 ### Blogs